LjungPer/film_application/README.md

 * List completions.
 Have you seen all films on [IMDb Top 250](https://www.imdb.com/chart/top/), and if not, how many films remain?
 What more interesting lists are you looking to complete, and what films should you watch next for this purpose?

 ## Implementation
 The project is implemented using Python 3.8.x along with the [Flask](https://flask.palletsprojects.com/en/2.2.x/) package for web development.
+Examples of technical aspects, packages etc., that has been used, and for what purpose, include:
+* `Web scraping:` for collection of user data.
+Mainly implemented using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) package.
+* `Asynchronous programming:` to speed up scraping.
+Performed using the [asyncio](https://docs.python.org/3/library/asyncio.html) module.
+* `Data collecting:` information on films (titles, crew members, etc.) collected using the [TMDb](www.tmdb.com) API.
+* `Databases`: done using the ORM [SQLAlchemy](https://www.sqlalchemy.org/) via the flask extension [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/).
+* `Web desgin:` basics done with HTML, with design choices using JavaScript and CSS.

+## Demo